Simulations¶

 Recording spike data:

 Return a NumPy structured array of spikes recorded during the course of a simulation.
-Each spike is represented as a NumPy structured datatype with signature
+This array has the following NumpPy dtype:

 Sampling probes: